Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 ## Investigation 1: Create Personal Domain Controller User

+We’re going to give the domain a proper identity backbone before we do anything clever.
+That means building a clean **HQ\Users** OU path, creating a named administrator for yourself, and retiring the **built-in Administrator** account.
+Named admins are audit-friendly and safer.
+OUs (not the default *Users* container) are where policy and delegation behave predictably.

+You’ll create your personal admin, verify it on both DCs, add a break-glass backup admin, and then disable the built-in Administrator.

+**From this point on, every right you have will be applied purpose**, and every policy we link later will land exactly where we intend.

 ### Part 1: First OU Scaffolding Setup

+Before we make any accounts, we need a proper home for them.
+The built-in **Users** container isn’t an OU, so you can’t link GPOs to it or delegate neatly.
+Building **HQ\Users** (with an **IT** branch) gives us a clean, predictable place where policy and delegation will behave the way we want.

 1. On *srv1*, open **Active Directory Users and Computers** (ADUC).
 1. Open your domain name from the list.
 (Example: *cjohnson30.com*)